Corporations and the Common Good: How Should Businesses Respond to Social Issues?

 Events are announced to both the campus and public communities by way of campus emails, Center for Ethics in Society promotional emails, as well as posted to a variety of online calendars.

 Program Partner: New Hampshire Businesses for Social Responsibility (NHBSR) is a statewide not-for-profit membership organization that fosters socially and environmentally responsible business, recognizing that people, principles and profits must be linked.
 NHBSR's principal values are: inclusivity, integrity, stewardship and respect.

 Excellence in Governance in Partnership with NH Nonprofits: Certificate Program and Governance Matters Series

 The nonprofit governance model — relying on unpaid volunteers to govern an organization — demands a high level of ethical integrity.
 In partnership with the NH Center for Nonprofits, the Excellence in Governance seminar program is designed to enrich the knowledge of nonprofit board and staff leaders across New Hampshire so they will provide leadership and decision-making in accordance with best practices of ethics in governance.

-This program addresses the Ethics and Accountability in the 21st Century Nonprofit Board, focusing on the stewardship of the organization in ensuring ethical behavior and providing sound fiscal oversight.
-It is perfect for new board members or experienced board leaders wanting to brush up on new approaches.
+The 2021 Certificate Program addressed the Ethics and Accountability in the 21st Century Nonprofit Board, focusing on the stewardship of the organization in ensuring ethical behavior and providing sound fiscal oversight.
+Read more about the successful program here.

 Program Partner: The NH Center for Nonprofits is a statewide nonprofit association dedicated to advancing the impact and visibility of the nonprofit sector and supporting the growth of nonprofits to reach their mission.
 The Center offers a wide range of leadership, management, and technical skill-building educational programs, advanced seminars, and peer learning circles.